yavulan/learning/ES6.md

 ```

 ### In ES6:
-Arrow function automatically binding *this* (lexical context binding), so be careful.
+Arrow function automatically binds *this* (lexical context binding), so be careful.
 ```javascript
 // ( parameters ) => { statement/expression }
 const foo = ( a, b ) => a + b;